-Mahayana Buddhism and Twenty-first Century Civilization (Harvard University, 1993)
+Mahayana Buddhism and Twenty-first Century Civilization (Harvard University, USA, 1993)

-Shakyamuni, it is said, was inspired to seek the truth by his accidental encounters with these sufferings at the gates of the palace in which he was raised.
-Plato stated that true philosophers are always engaged in the practice of dying.
-And Nichiren, the founder of the school of Buddhism on which the Soka Gakkai International bases its activities, admonishes us to "first study death, then study other matters.”
+Shakyamuni, it is said, was inspired to seek the truth by his chance encounters with these sufferings at the gates of the palace in which he was raised.
+Plato stated that true philosophers are always engaged in practice for dying and death.
+And Nichiren, the founder of the school of Buddhism practiced by the Soka Gakkai, admonishes us to “first study death, then study other matters.”
 This is one of the subjects that I discussed over the course of several days with the great British historian Arnold J. Toynbee some twenty years ago.

-Death, however, will not be ignored, and has exacted heavy retribution from modern humanity.
-The horrific and ironic climax of modern civilization has been what Zbigniew Brzezinski terms our own "century of megadeath."
+Death, however, will not be ignored, and has exacted heavy retribution on modern humanity.
+The horrific and ironic climax of modern civilization has been what Zbigniew Brzezinski terms our own “century of megadeath.”
 More immediately, a wide range of issues is now spurring a re-examination and re-evaluation of the true significance of death.
-These issues include brain death, the question of death with dignity, the function of hospices, different funerary styles, as well as research into death and dying by Elizabeth Kubler-Ross and others.
+These issues include brain death, death with dignity, the function of hospices, different funerary styles, as well as research into death and dying by Elisabeth Kubler-Ross and others.

-Buddhism speaks of an intrinsic nature (Jpn. hossho, sometimes translated as "Dharma nature"i) existing within the depths of phenomenal reality.
+Buddhism speaks of an intrinsic nature (Jpn. hossho, sometimes translated as “dharma nature”) existing within the depths of phenomenal reality.
 Dependent upon and in response to environmental conditions, this intrinsic nature manifests alternate states of emergence and latency.
-All phenomena, including life and death, are viewed as the cyclical emergence into a manifest state, and withdrawal into latency, of this intrinsic nature.
+All phenomena, including life and death, are viewed as the cyclical emergence into a manifest state and withdrawal into latency of this intrinsic nature.

-If the tragedies of this century of war and revolution have taught us anything, it is the folly of viewing the reform of external factors, such as social systems, as the sole determinant of human happiness.
-I am convinced that in the coming century, foremost importance must and will be placed on fostering inward-directed change.
+If the tragedies of this century of war and revolution have taught us anything, it is the folly of believing that reform of external factors, such as social systems, is the linchpin to achieving happiness.
+I am convinced that in the coming century, the greatest emphasis must be placed on fostering inward-directed change.
 In addition, our efforts must be inspired by a new understanding of life and death.